kchinzei/search_logger/README.md

-# Obsidian Search Logger
+# Search Logger for Obsidian

-This package helps logging your search queries in an Obsidian vault.
-It works for Safari on macOS.
+This package helps logging your search terms in Google, Bing.
+It works for Chrome, Edge, Safari, Firefox on Windows and macOS.

 Typically the search log looks like;